btobers/RAGU/README.md

 </p>

 ## Description
 NOSEpick is an open source GUI package developed to interpret radar sounding data, written in Python 3.

-This was originally developed to work with NASA's Operation IceBridge Alaska radar sounding data.
-NOSEpick is also capable of work with SHARAD data acquired onboard NASA's Mars Reconnaissance Orbiter (Reduced Data Record of Radar Backscatter Power (USRDR) & Geographic, Geometric, and Ionospheric Properties (USGEOM) data available at https://pds-geosciences.wustl.edu/missions/mro/sharad.htm).
-GSSI data can also be interpreted with NOSEpick.
+### File Info
+- *nose_env.yml* contains a list of NOSEpick dependencies
 - *config.ini* contains user-specified configuration file paths and information necessary to run the NOSEpick app
 - *main.py* is run to start the NOSEpick app
 - *ui/gui.py* handles the graphical user-interface and sets up the app